chrisewilliams2006-jpg/BreastDM-Reproduction/Notes/Project_Notes.md

 ### Attempting to make the split function

 * This is currently the structure of the file, but its not even all that we need because the corresponding mask data for segmentation task is in seg3d because it has the 8 layer dimension that I did not account for.

-That being said this is the current structure of seg:
+### Current structure of seg:
+```
 Depth = 2
-```

 BreastDMDS_unzipped/
     seg3D/
         val/